hongjr03/typst-rexllent/README.md

   ![monet](assets/typst_example3.png)

-## Limitations
+## TODOs

 ReXLlenT is still in development and PRs are welcome.
-Here are some limitations:
+Here are some TODOs (also limitations):

-- Only supports xlsx format.
-- Not yet implemented in-cell image parsing.
+- [ ] Implement in-cell image parsing.
-- Cannot detect special characters in typst, which may cause parsing errors.
+- [ ] Prevent parsing errors caused by special characters.
+- [ ] Parse auto width and height.
+- [ ] Handle hidden rows and columns.
+- ...

 ## Credits